-- 1 The statutory financial statements of these entities for the years ended 31 December 2022 and 2023 prepared under Singapore Financial Reporting Standards were audited by Ernst & Young LLP, Singapore. - 2 The statutory financial statements of these entities for the years ended 31 December 2022 and 2023 prepared under Hong Kong Financial Reporting Standards were audited by Alliance & Associates Certified Public Accountants - 3 The statutory financial statements of these entities for the year ended 31 December 2022 and 2023 prepared under Australian Financial Reporting Standards were audited by Independent Audit Services Pty.
-Ltd.
+- The statutory financial statements of these entities for the years ended 31 December 2023 and 2024 prepared under Singapore Financial Reporting Standards were audited by Ernst & Young LLP, Singapore. - The statutory financial statements of these entities for the years ended 31 December 2023 and 2024 prepared under Hong Kong Financial Reporting Standards were audited by Alliance & Associates Certified Public Accountants - The statutory financial statements of these entities for the year ended 31 December 2023 and 2024 prepared under Australian Financial Reporting Standards were audited by Independent Audit Services Pty.
+Ltd. - 4 This entity is exempted for audit for the year ended 31 December 2023 and 2024.

-As at 31 December 2023, the amounts due from subsidiaries of S\$2,970,000 (2022: S\$4,598,000), included in the current assets of the Company, are unsecured, non-interest bearing and repayable on demand.
+As at 31 December 2024, the amounts due from subsidiaries of S\$1,976,000 (2023: S\$2,970,000), included in the current assets of the Company, are unsecured, non-interest bearing and repayable on demand.

-As at 31 December 2023, the amounts due to subsidiaries of S\$4,221,000 (2022: S\$5,207,000), included in the current liabilities of the Company, are unsecured, non-interest bearing and repayable on demand.
+As at 31 December 2024, the amounts due to subsidiaries of \$\$4,356,000 (2023: \$\$4,221,000), included in the current liabilities of the Company, are unsecured, non-interest bearing and repayable on demand.